-Before we delve into the many merits of lowlights, we set out to answer some essential questions like, what exactly are lowlights and what do they do?
-We reached out to some lowlight experts to get all the intel so you (er—me!) never look clueless at a salon appointment ever again.
+Before we delve into the many merits of lowlights, we set out to answer some essential questions, like what exactly are lowlights and what do they do?
+We reached out to some lowlight experts to get all the intel so you (er—me!) never feel clueless at a salon appointment ever again.

-Dirty blonde or blonde hair, as well as medium brown hair all, require a lowlight to be added in or preserved while coloring—this is "in order to have separation of color vertically along the hair to keep contrast and from hair looking muddy," Rez says.
+Dirty blonde or blonde hair shades, as well as medium brown hair, all require a lowlight to be added in or preserved while coloring—this is "in order to have separation of color vertically along the hair to keep contrast and from hair looking muddy," Rez says.

-Though it’s important to note that the best technique for you does depend on your individual hair texture.
-Straight, fine hair allows for much more threaded pieces, Goodard says, making the flow of depth look more natural.
-While curlier hair works differently.
+It’s important to note that the best technique for you does depend on your individual hair texture.
+Straight, fine hair allows for much more threaded pieces, Goddard says, making the flow of depth look more natural, while curlier hair works differently.

-Rez uses a demi-permanent hair color when depositing a lowlight, and opts for the most neutral tone.
-"I want the depth of the base color to carry through,” he says, often looking to the client’s natural tone (Which often ranges in the neutral to neutral-cool category).
+Rez uses a demi-permanent hair color when depositing a lowlight, opting for the most neutral tone.
+"I want the depth of the base color to carry through,” he says, often looking to the client’s natural tone (which often ranges in the neutral to neutral-cool category).